Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 Use: Labeled Indications

-US labeling: Oral, injection: Hypersensitivity to calcitriol or any component of the formulation; hypercalcemia, vitamin D toxicity
+Hypersensitivity to calcitriol, other vitamin D analogues, or any component of the formulation; hypercalcemia, vitamin D toxicity

-Oral: Initial: 0.25 mcg daily; may increase dose by 0.25 mcg daily at 4- to 8-week intervals (US labeling) or 2- to 4-week intervals (Canadian labeling), up to 0.5-1 mcg daily; patients with normal or mildly decreased serum calcium levels may respond to 0.25 mcg every other day
+Oral: Initial: 0.25 mcg once daily; may increase dose by 0.25 mcg/day at 4- to 8-week intervals, up to 0.5 to 1 mcg/day patients with normal or mildly decreased serum calcium levels may respond to 0.25 mcg every other day.

-US labeling: Initial: 1-2 mcg 3 times weekly approximately every other day.
-Adjust dose by 0.5-1 mcg at 2- to 4-week intervals; dosing range: 0.5-4 mcg 3 times weekly.
-Gradual dose reduction and discontinuation of therapy may be necessary as PTH levels decrease below target of (1.5-3 x ULN) in response to therapy.
+IV: Initiate carefully; may consider 0.5 mcg 3 times weekly approximately every other day or if necessary higher doses (eg, 1 to 2 mcg 3 times weekly approximately every other day).
+Adjust dose by 0.5 to 1 mcg at 2- to 4-week intervals; dosing range: 0.5 to 4 mcg 3 times weekly.
+Gradual dose reduction and discontinuation of therapy may be necessary as PTH levels decrease in response to therapy.

-Vitamin D-dependent rickets type 1/pseudovitamin D deficiency rickets (PDDR) (off-label use): Oral: Initial: 0.5 mcg twice daily; subsequent dosing adjusted to maintain normal serum calcium and PTH levels; median dose after 2 years: 0.25 mcg daily (range: 0.1-0.5 mcg daily) (Edouard 2011)
+Vitamin D-dependent rickets type 1/pseudovitamin D deficiency rickets (PDDR) (off-label use): Oral: Initial: 0.5 mcg twice daily; subsequent dosing adjusted to maintain normal serum calcium and PTH levels; median dose after 2 years: 0.25 mcg daily (range: 0.1 to 0.5 mcg daily) (Edouard 2011)

 Refer to adult dosing.
 Start at the lower end of the dosage range.